tzaranek/SpeechV/README.md

 Normal print statement output will likely be lost.
 All error logging and debugging output is and should be displayed using the included log module, which prints to log.txt in the root of the SpeechV folder.
 Log.txt is overwritten on each launch of SpeechV, so be careful to save any important output.
 The convention we have been using is as follows:

-    log.error - Used to display stack traces and caught exceptions log.warn - Used to display when potentially unsafe conditions are present log.info - Used to display informative text about the current state log.debug - Used to display miscellaneous output in the spirit of print statement debugging log.blank - Used to display a blank line
+* `log.error` - Used to display stack traces and caught exceptions
+* `log.warn` - Used to display when potentially unsafe conditions are present
+* `log.info` - Used to display informative text about the current state
+* `log.debug` - Used to display miscellaneous output in the spirit of print statement debugging
+* `log.blank` - Used to display a blank line

-Use these functions as you would print.
+Use these functions as you would print

+## Weird Behaviors

+In order to connect the firefox extension with the python implementation, we've set the project up such that starting up the Firfox extension will start up the python code.
+Unfortunately, this strongly couples firefox with the rest of SpeechV.
+One side effect of this is that if Firefox is closed, all of SpeechV will shut down.
+The one benefit, however, is expediency in implementation.
+Future work on this project should refactor the connection between web browsing and general computer navigation.